Does a “free consultation” really save you money?

 The real cost to her free advice

-The biggest problem with the ‘financial plan’ is it was clearly product oriented and because of that it missed out on some really important aspects of planning
+The biggest problem with the ‘financial plan’ is it was clearly product-oriented and because of that it missed out on some really important aspects of planning

 - Nowhere in the report was the option to start streaming out some of the RRSPs while Josephine was in a 25% marginal tax rate to spend more and supplement her current lifestyle while she can enjoy it.
-Not only would this reduce the tax liability from dying with too much RRSPs at death but it would also help her with her current lifestyle, reduce the possibility of future OAS clawback and save money on the cost of an insurance policy.
+Not only would this reduce the tax liability from dying with too many RRSPs at death but it would also help her with her current lifestyle, reduce the possibility of future OAS clawback and save money on the cost of an insurance policy.

-- The report failed to address the issues around Canada Pension Plan.
+- The report failed to address the issues around the Canada Pension Plan.
 The report assumed she would get the maximum CPP at age 65 which was not the correct assumption.
-The plan did not help her deal with the dilemma of whether she should take CPP early at 60 for a reduced amount and most urgently it did not reflect CPP survivors benefit.
+The plan did not help her deal with the dilemma of whether she should take CPP early at 60 for a reduced amount and most urgently it did not reflect CPP survivor’s benefit.

 - Oddly, the report did not recommend that Josephine maximize her TFSA contribution room of $15,000.
 The report focused on the investment product but not the account.
 The good news is the report did recommend that she does not put any more money into the RRSPs but instead of investing all the excess money into a life insurance contract, she should maximize the TFSA.